 How did the daguerreotype of young Abraham Lincoln end up at Witkin Art Gallery in New York?
 How did the daguerreotype of Emily Dickinson end up in an Illinois flea market?
 And, how did this daguerreotype of young Winston Churchill end up, 118 years later, in a rural Maine antiques fair?
 We will never know the answer to these questions.

 |Kaplan Collection||Known Images|

-The Leonardo di Vinci/Michelangelo of early photography was, hands down, Alexander Beckers, whose daguerreotype of Winston Churchill is remarkable for more than the usual reasons accompanying Beckers’ productions, one of which is the unlikelihood of there being a daguerreotype of Winston Churchill or anybody else as late as 1895!
+The Leonardo di Vinci of early photography may have been Alexander Beckers, whose daguerreotype of Winston Churchill is remarkable for more than the usual reasons accompanying Beckers’ productions, one of which is the unlikelihood of there being a daguerreotype of Winston Churchill or anybody else as late as 1895.
 The daguerreian age was long past.
 Beckers, in 1895, was a retired or semi-retired manufacturer of precision optical/photography-related equipment.

 Churchill’s host in New York City was William Bourke Cockran, noted lawyer, former member of Congress, one of the most accomplished public speakers of the 19th century, and a candidate for the presidency.

 Winston Churchill was 20 years old, visiting the United States for the first time.
 His host, an extraordinary personality who had a profound effect on young Churchill, was also a suitor of the young man’s widowed mother.